Destination Wealth Management Invests $521,000 in Meta Platforms, Inc. (NASDAQ:META)

-Destination Wealth Management purchased a new stake in Meta Platforms, Inc. (NASDAQ:META – Get Rating) in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor purchased 4,327 shares of the social networking company’s stock, valued at approximately $521,000.
+Destination Wealth Management bought a new stake in Meta Platforms, Inc. (NASDAQ:META – Get Rating) during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund bought 4,327 shares of the social networking company’s stock, valued at approximately $521,000.

 Meta Platforms, Inc, engages in the development of social media applications.
 It builds technology that helps people connect, find communities, and grow businesses.
 It operates through the Family of Apps (FoA) and Reality Labs (RL) segments.
 The FoA segment consists of Facebook, Instagram, Messenger, WhatsApp, and other services.